bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 **Note:** Only one prefetch block is allowed per action.

-Following you find some examples of using the **prefetch block** to run dynamic downloads.
+The following examples show how to use the **prefetch block** to run dynamic downloads.

 ---